 There are many different reasons why someone might want help from counselling.

-You don’t need to understand fully what is causing the difficulty to make an appointment as the nature of the problem might become clearer during the first meeting.
+You don’t need to understand fully what is causing you a difficulty to make an appointment.
+The nature of the problem might become clearer during the first meeting.

 Counselling provides an opportunity to work through difficulties in a confidential, non-judgmental environment.